Canine & Feline In Clinic Services – Offering both in-clinic and mobile services

 MLS Harmony Class IV Laser

 MLS Harmony Class IV LASER from Cutting Edge represents the most advanced therapeutic laser on the market today.
-It utilizes BOTH continuous and pulsated laser emissions, each of which have attributes that benefit the patient in different ways.
+It utilizes BOTH continuous and pulsed laser emissions, each of which have attributes that benefit the patient in different ways.
 Continuous emission stimulates an anti-inflammatory effect (reduces swelling) but has only a limited pain-relieving effect.
-Pulsated emission has a more intense pain-relieving action but the effect on the inflammatory process is less.
+Pulsed emission has a more intense pain-relieving action but the effect on the inflammatory process is less.
+For much more detailed information on this modality and it's benefits, please visit the Cutting Edge Website where there are videos and details on how and why this modality can benefit your pet.

 The benefits of bodywork therapy for animals mimic that which is seen for massage in humans: